-A. Drawing state machine pictures
+6.1 Drawing state machine pictures

-It would be possible to implement the tool from scratch, but take a lot of effort as well as much time to do so.
+It would be possible to implement the tool from scratch, but take many efforts as well as much time to do so.
 We would like to make the tool available in as many platforms and/or environments as possible.
 We would like to make it extensible as well as maintainable as much as possible.
 Therefore, it would not be preferable to implement it from scratch if there exist some technologies available to achieve our goal.
 One of such technologies is Scalable Vector Graphics (SVG) used to define graphics for the Web.
-SVG has several methods for drawing paths, boxes, circles, texts, and graphic images.
-It is useful to use SVG for drawing pictures of state machines.
-Since SVG is supported by almost all
+SVG has several methods for drawing paths, boxes, circles, text, and graphic images.
+It is useful to use